bartmichu/urbstat/README.md

   - Renamed `URBSTAT_THRESHOLD_UNSEEN_CLIENT` to `URBSTAT_CLIENTS_THRESHOLD_UNSEEN` and `URBSTAT_THRESHOLD_STALE_CLIENT` to `URBSTAT_CLIENTS_THRESHOLD_STALE`.
   - Allow server URL to be set through the `--url` option.
   - Implement `--group-name` option to *client commands.
-  - Renamed the `--client` option to `--client-name` in *activities commands to allow for future implementation of `--client-id`.
+  - Renamed the `--client` option to `--client-name` in *activities commands to allow for implementation of `--client-id`.
+  - Implement `--client-id` option to *activities commands.

 - 0.14.3
   - Update to `urbackup-server-api@^0.90.0` which uses Node fetch API.